Hilton Park Garden

 The grounds contain the old Victorian kitchen garden, three squares comprising more than a hectare bounded by a mixture of red brick wall or water.
 These were made in the 1870s when Niven cleared away the much older walled garden, which hid the lake from the house.
 Hilton is also famous for its very tall oaks, planted in 1752 to commemorate the marriage of an ancestor and Anne Cope, who brought acorns from her family home at Loughgall, where similar trees can be seen to this day.
 Near the lake stand two mighty beeches, one of which was a county champion and the other the national champion in the millennium measuring.

+2017 Opening dates to be confirmed.
+It is advised to contact the property directly prior to making arrangements to visit.
 The garden is open only for groups and by prior arrangement.